-Never accept a call from an unknown number
+Never accept a call from an unknown number, it could cost you.

 Your phone rings but you don’t recognise the number.
 Do you answer it in case it’s Tattslotto calling to say you’ve won?
 Or ignore the call because you know that 40 per cent of scams in Australia are carried out via phones?

 Of course you ignore it.
 Wise decision.

 According to Scamwatch, phone calls are the No. 1 choice for scammers in Australia, followed by email at 26.5 per cent and text messaging at 15 per cent.

 The latest scam, called Wangiri fraud, is from an unknown caller using an overseas phone number most likely bought on the ‘dark web’ who disconnects after just one or two rings.
 The aim of the scam is to get you to call back.
 Don’t.